Ruwantha-Furnitures/Ruwantha-Furniture-website/README.md

 npm install --save-dev nodemon  (in the backend folder)

-npm install bcrypt  (in the backend folder)
+npm install bcrypt  (in the backend folder for encryption)

 npm run devStart  (in the backend folder)